praveensharmaavi/firstproject/README.md

 #firstproject
-This is firstpeoject for MAMP project
+This is firstproject for MAMP project